 Any Bill may be introduced in the National Assembly.
-A Bill passed by the National Assembly must be referred to the National Council of Provinces for consideration.
+A Bill passed by the National Assembly must be referred to the NCOP for consideration.

 A Bill affecting the provinces may be introduced in the NCOP.
 After the council passes it, it must be referred to the National Assembly.

 A Bill concerning money must be introduced in the assembly and referred to the NCOP for consideration and approval after being passed.

 If the NCOP rejects a Bill or passes it subject to amendments, the assembly must reconsider the Bill and pass it again with or without amendments.